ltrgoddard/thesis/temp.markdown

 offer several new perspectives on his intellectual, political and ethical outlook.
-Following a very brief review of existing work on Prynne, this introduction maps the territory which the remainder of the thesis sets out to explore, explaining both its methodological peculiarities—principally its reliance on Prynne’s prose rather than his poetry—and its overall shape.
+Following a very brief review of existing work on Prynne, this introduction maps the territory which the remainder of the thesis sets out to explore, explaining both the work’s methodological peculiarities—principally its reliance on Prynne’s prose rather than his poetry—and its overall shape.